 - For slide titles, select the text and choose Heading 1 style.

 - For first level bullets (or subtitles in a title slide), select the text and choose Heading 2 style.

 - For the second level bullets, select the text and choose Heading 3 style.

-- Once you are done applying styles, your outline may look like what you see in Figure 9 (compare to Figure 2).
+- Once you are done with adding styles, your outline may look like what you see in Figure 4 (compare to Figure 2).

-Figure 9: Text content for your slides after applying styles
+Figure 4: Text content for your slides after adding styles

 - One aspect that we want to draw your attention to is that you can only add the text content for a presentation within an outline.
-However, at times, there is some very important info in a presentation that is not text; it could be a picture, a chart, a table, or something else.
-In that case, you can mention that within the outline; just make it stand out a little different as shown in Figure 10.
+However, at times, there may be some important, non-textual info in a presentation: this could be a picture, a chart, a table, or something else.
+In that case, you can indicate a reference within the outline.
+Just make it stand out a little different as shown in Figure 6.
 You'll notice that we added some text to indicate that a table has to be added to a particular slide, and it is within parentheses.